sdv-dev/TGAN/README.md

 * optimizer (`str`, default=`AdamOptimizer`): Name of the optimizer to use during `fit`, possible values are: [`GradientDescentOptimizer`, `AdamOptimizer`, `AdadeltaOptimizer`].

-If we wanted to create an identical instance to the one created on step 2, but passing the arguments in a explicit way we will do something like this:
+If you wanted to create an identical instance to the one created on step 2, but passing the arguments in a explicit way, this can be achieved with the following lines:

 ```
+In [1]: from tgan.model import TGANModel

-In [16]: tgan = TGANModel(
+In [2]: tgan = TGANModel(
    ...:     continuous_columns,
    ...:     output='output',
-    ...:     gpu=None,
    ...:     max_epoch=5,
    ...:     steps_per_epoch=10000,
    ...:     save_checkpoints=True,
    ...:     restore_session=True,
    ...:     batch_size=200,
    ...:     z_dim=200,
    ...:     noise=0.2,
    ...:     l2norm=0.00001,
    ...:     learning_rate=0.001,
    ...:     num_gen_rnn=100,
    ...:     num_gen_feature=100,
    ...:     num_dis_layers=1,
    ...:     num_dis_hidden=100,
    ...:     optimizer='AdamOptimizer'
    ...: )
 ```

 ## Command-line interface

 We include a command-line interface that allows users to access TGAN functionality.
 Currently only one action is supported.

 ### Random hyperparameter search